2025-environmental-bioinformatics/Lab-Sequences/SLURM.md

 Let's take a look at our particular HPC.
 Poseidon consists of the following:

-*As a point of reference: Harriet's Mac has 8Gb of RAM and 2 cores.*

 - 2 login nodes for user access to the cluster via 10 Gb Ethernet
-- 77 compute nodes: 192GB RAM and 36 cores per node
+- 84 compute nodes: 192 or 256GB RAM and 36 or 48 cores per node
+-
 - 1 shared memory node with 3TB RAM and 80 cores
 - 4 Nvidia Volta V100 GPUs connected via NVLINK installed in 1 node with 384GB RAM